-As more and more marketers transition to permanent remote work environments, businesses will need to take extra precautions to ensure their data remains safe, even when accessed outside the safety and confines of company networks and firewalls.
+As more and more marketers transition to permanent remote work environments, businesses will need to take extra precautions to ensure their data remains safe when accessed outside the safety and confines of company networks and firewalls.
 Our panel discussed how businesses and individuals can protect themselves against new and emerging threats.

 What are the biggest cybersecurity risks to companies?

-When asked about having employees use their work computers instead of personal devices, Vince recommended the use of virtual desktops.
-Jack Reiner agreed, “I’ve used a virtual desktop for years now, and this way if anything ever happens to the laptop I use, it doesn’t matter.
+Vince recommended the use of virtual desktops when asked about having employees use their work computers instead of personal devices.
+Jack Reiner agreed.
+He added, “I’ve used a virtual desktop for years now, and this way if anything ever happens to the laptop I use, it doesn’t matter.
 The purpose of the laptop is only to login to the virtual desktop.
 And that’s behind firewalls, it’s backed up and well-protected, and can be regenerated quickly if anything goes wrong.”

 Both panelists discussed the increase of phishing attacks post-pandemic.
-Most people know not to click suspicious links or download executable files in emails, but when employees are isolated at home, and possibly distracted, these attacks are possible when they can’t simply ask their coworker next to them if they meant to send a particular email.
+Most people know not to click suspicious links or download executable files in emails, but when employees are isolated at home, these attacks are more likely since they can’t simply ask their coworker next to them if they meant to send a particular email.

 Working from non-office environments

 Both panelists warned against connecting to public wifi at cafes, coffee shops, etc. There’s no guaranteed security from public networks; they’re there for convenience.
-Vince recommended rolling your own VPN with Amazon, Azure, etc. rather than using commercial VPN services.
+Vince recommended rolling your own VPN with Amazon or Azure rather than using commercial VPN services.
 “The problem with commercial options is you don’t know what their servers are doing or what kind of agreements they have with various governments,” said Vince.

 Going beyond VPNs, Vince discussed the use of Secure Access Service Edge (SASE) services and device-level authorization, which authorizes the devices allowed to connect to a network.
-These solutions are common at the enterprise level but will become more prevalent for smaller businesses.
+These solutions are common at the enterprise level but will become more accessible for smaller businesses in the future.

 Increased security controls and email deliverability

-Jack Reiner discussed email deliverability issues when using 3rd-party email marketing services like MailChimp, Constant Contact, etc. There are DNS records (namely SPF and DKIM) that whitelist the servers that are allowed to send email from your domain.
+Jack Reiner discussed email deliverability issues when using third-party email marketing services like MailChimp or Constant Contact.
+There are specific DNS records that whitelist the servers that are allowed to send email from your domain.
 Failure to make the requisite DNS changes can result in bouncebacks and potential blacklisting because the email came from servers not authorized to send on behalf of that domain.

 Why all websites are targets for hackers